Mangopay/mangopay2-nodejs-sdk/docs/Disputes.md

 **Returns**: `Object`, Promise of the request

-### createDisputeDocumentPageFromFile(disputeId, disputeDocumentId, file, callback, options)
+### Disputes.createDisputeDocumentPageFromFile(disputeId, disputeDocumentId, file, callback, options)

 Creates document's page for dispute from file